AWaselnuk/front-end-teaching/lunch-and-learns/front-end-testing-with-jest.md

 ## Intro

 Front End Testing is difficult.
 The reason it is difficult is because a typical piece of front end code has to coordinate HTML (the DOM), CSS (styling rules in the DOM), and JavaScript.
 It is fraught with side-effects, global state, and tenous interfaces by its very nature.
 It often runs in asynchronous functions making race conditions likely and test setup difficult.
+Every runtime is different, your CI environment (probably running in nodeJS) will be missing functions that browser have available or vice versa.

 Systems like React, have made this story much better by moving everything into one place (JavaScript).
 But we still have tons of code that is not written in React and we should try to have some basic mental model for testing that type of front end.